c-audibert/Threshold-re-encryption/README.md

 In the first two sections of the paper, we provide the mathematical basis for the implementation.
 These include proofs of t-privacy, as well as the formula for reconstruction from shares.
 In the next two sections, we look at the 0 and 1-privacy cases for their implementation, including definitions of the Encryption and Decryption functions, and the affine form corresponding to the machine system.

+This project was created by Clemace Audibet, Gabrielle Lalou, and Alexis Mellier.

 ## Directory Structure

 ```